KaioFelps/inertia-rust/README.md

 still do not have default support for template engines, even though you can easily set it up by yourself.

-The basic vite resolver is a `template-resolver` function that uses (and thus require you to install) `vite-rust` basic directives (also must be enabled manually at features property) to inject Vite's tags and Inertia's body and head into your HTML template.
+The vite template resolver is a `template-resolver` function that uses (and thus require you to install) `vite-rust` basic directives (also must be enabled manually at features property) to inject Vite's tags and Inertia's body and head into your HTML template.